freeDSP/freeDSPx-ADAT-IO-x4/README.md

 BOARD STATUS: WORK IN PROGRESS - DO NOT BUILT!

 The freeDSPx ADAT IO x4 is a digital IO expansion board for the freeDSP family.
-It provides 4 Lightpipe Inputs and 4 Lightpipe outputs via Toslinks.
+It provides 4 Lightpipe inputs and 4 Lightpipe outputs via Toslinks.

 ## License